apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

    in the same JVM).
 As a result, tools that were polling JMX informations will have to be updated accordingly.

-10. The Cluster and Session shutdown API has changed.
+5. The Cluster and Session shutdown API has changed.
 There is now only one shutdown method that is asynchronous but return a Future on the completion of shutdown.
 Also, shutdown now waits for ongoing queries to complete by default (but you can force the closing of all connections if you want to).

+6. The QueryBuilder#raw method does not automatically add quotes anymore, but rather ouptut its result without an change (as the raw name implies).
+This means for instance that eq("x", raw(foo)) will output "x = foo", not "x = 'foo'" (you don't need the raw method to output the latter string).

+7. The QueryBuilder#in method now has the following special case: using QueryBuilder.in(QueryBuilder.bindMarker()) will generate the string "IN ?", not "IN (?)" as was the case in 1.0.
+The reasoning being that the former syntax, made valid by https://issues.apache.org/jira/browse/CASSANDRA-4210 is a lot more useful than "IN (?)", as the latter can more simply use an equality.
+Note that if you really want to output "IN (?)" with the query builder, you can use QueryBuilder.in(QueryBuilder.raw("?")).

+8. When setting by names in BoundStatement (setX(String, X) methods), if more than one variables have the same name, then all values corresponding to that variable name are set instead of just the first occurrence.

+9. The querybuilder will now sometime use the new ability to send value as bytes instead of serializing everything to string.
+In general the querybuilder will do the right thing, but if you were calling the getQueryString() method on a querybuilder Statement manually (for other reasons than to prepare a query) then the returned string may contain bind marker in place of some of the values provided (and in that case, getValues() will contain the values corresponding to those markers).
+If need be, it is possible to force the old behavior by using the new setForceNoValues() method.

+Other API Changes:

+1. The RegularStatement class (ex-Statement class, see above) must now implement two additional methods: RegularStatement#getKeyspace and RegularStatement#getValues.
+If you had extended this class, you will have to implement those new methods, but both can return null if they are not useful in your case.

+2. The Metadata#getReplicas method now takes 2 arguments.
+On top of the partition key, you must now provide the keyspace too.
+The previous behavior was buggy: it's impossible to properly return the full list of replica for a partition key without knowing the keyspace since replication may depend on the keyspace).

+3. The method LoadBalancingPolicy#newQueryPlan() method now takes the currently logged keyspace as 2nd argument.
+This information is necessary to do proper token aware balancing (see preceding point).

+4. The deprecated since 1.0.2 Host.HealtMonitor class has been removed.
+You will now need to use Host#isUp and Cluster#register if you were using that class.

+5. The Cluster.Initializer interface should now implement 2 new methods:
+   Cluster.Initializer#getInitialListeners (which can return an empty collection) and Cluster.Initializer#getClusterName (which can return null).

-11. The ResultSetFuture#set and ResultSetFuture#setException methods have been
+6. The ResultSetFuture#set and ResultSetFuture#setException methods have been
    removed (from the public API at least).
 They were never meant to be exposed
    publicly: a resultSetFuture is always set by the driver itself and should not be set manually.

-12. Creating a Cluster instance (through Cluster#buildFrom or the Cluster.Builder#build method) does not create any connection right away anymore (and thus cannot throw a NoHostAvailableException or an AuthenticationException).
+7. Creating a Cluster instance (through Cluster#buildFrom or the Cluster.Builder#build method) does not create any connection right away anymore (and thus cannot throw a NoHostAvailableException or an AuthenticationException).
 Instead, the initial contact points are checked the first time a call to Cluster#connect is done.
 If for some reason you want to emulate the previous behavior, you can use the new method Cluster#init: Cluster.builder().build() in 1.0 is equivalent to Cluster.builder().build().init() in 2.0.

-13. The UnavailableException#getConsistency method has been renamed to UnavailableException#getConsistencyLevel for consistency with the method of QueryTimeoutException.
+8. The UnavailableException#getConsistency method has been renamed to UnavailableException#getConsistencyLevel for consistency with the method of QueryTimeoutException.

-14. The QueryBuilder#raw method does not automatically add quotes anymore, but rather ouptut its result without an change (as the raw name implies).
-This means for instance that eq("x", raw(foo)) will output "x = foo", not "x = 'foo'" (you don't need the raw method to output the latter string).

-15. The QueryBuilder#in method now has the following special case: using QueryBuilder.in(QueryBuilder.bindMarker()) will generate the string "IN ?", not "IN (?)" as was the case in 1.0.
-While the former syntax is not currently valid, it will be once https://issues.apache.org/jira/browse/CASSANDRA-4210 is solved.
-When that is the case, the "IN ?" syntax will be a lot more useful than "IN (?)",  as the latter can more simply use an equality.
-Note that if you really want to output "IN (?)" with the query builder, you can use QueryBuilder.in(QueryBuilder.raw("?")).

-16. When setting by names in BoundStatement (setX(String, X) methods), if more than one variables have the same name, then all values corresponding to that variable name are set instead of just the first occurrence.

-17. The querybuilder will now sometime use the new ability to send value as bytes instead of serializing everything to string.
-In general the querybuilder will do the right thing, but if you were calling the getQueryString() method on a querybuilder Statement manually (for other reasons than to prepare a query) then the returned string may contain bind marker in place of some of the values provided (and in that case, getValues() will contain the values corresponding to those markers).
-If need be, it is possible to force the old behavior by using the new setForceNoValues() method.

 Non-breaking API Changes